 If you reach the right edge of the Sheet, i.e. the last column, then you add more columns in the standard way.
 Right-click a cell in the last column to bring up the menu and then choose to add a column to the right.

 Pro-tip: If you want to add more than one column, there’s a trick to do it in one go.
-As an example, say you wanted to add three new columns to the right side of your Sheet, begin by highlighting the last three columns that are there already, then right clicking and choosing to inser new columns.
+As an example, say you wanted to add three new columns to the right side of your Sheet, begin by highlighting the last three columns that are there already, then right-clicking and choosing to insert new columns.
 It’ll then insert three new columns for you!

-Data Limit: Finally, keep in mind that each Google Sheet is limited to 2 million cells, which sounds like a lot but is 50,000 rows by 40 columns (a totally reasonable sized transaction database for an ecommerce store for example).
+Data Limit: Finally, keep in mind that each Google Sheet is limited to 10 million cells, which sounds like a lot but soon fills up.
 Anyway, you’ll find Sheets slows down considerably before reaching that limit.
 Most people report a slight slow down with tens of thousands of rows of data and complex formulas and models.

 Adding/removing multiple sheets, renaming them